Celtiberians: Late period

 The Celtiberian presence remains on the map of Spain in hundreds of Celtic place-names.
 The archaeological recovery of Celtiberian culture commenced with the excavations of Numantia, published between 1914 and 1931.

 A Roman army auxiliary unit, the Cohors I Celtiberorum, is known from Britain, attested by 2nd century AD discharge diplomas.

 Genetics

-In a March 2019 genetic study published in Science, three Celtiberians buried at La Hoya, Alava between 400 BC and 195 BC were examined.
+In a March 2019 genetic study published in Science, three Celtiberians buried at La Hoya, Alava (in Beron territory) between 400 BC and 195 BC were examined.
 They had high levels of north-central European ancestry compared to non-Celtic populations of Iberia.
 One of the males examined was found to be a carrier of the paternal haplogroup I2a1a1a.